 Prayer plants generally do well in a run-of-the-mill indoor houseplant soil that comes with things like perlite and coco coir or fine moss added in.
 However, for plants that like to remain moist but not wet, I always like adding in a few handfuls of coco coir.
 It helps with lightweight moisture retention.

 Prayer plants do very well in all normal household temperatures.
 Below 60 degrees F, your plant will probably throw a bit of a fit.
-In my experience, it can handle a few cold snaps, but it isn’t smart to keep it in an environment where it is regularly below 60 degrees F.
+In my experience, it can handle a few cold snaps, but don’t make a habit of it.
+If the temperature gets too high, you may need to water the plant more because the soil will dry out quicker.
+Monitor for signs of stress in extreme heat.

-Trimming leaves like this has the added bonus of making your plant bushier and full!
+Trimming leaves has the added bonus of making your plant bushier and full!
 When you cut a stem, the plant shoots out new growth.
 The growth will typically grow off to the side a bit instead of straight up or out, increasing the plant’s bushy appearance.

 Full plants or bust!
 (Someone just said that to me the other day, and I felt it on a deep level.)
 I love trimming my houseplants because it helps to encourage new, healthy growth and increases the plant’s fullness.